EasySensors/ButtonSizeNode3/pdf/EbayPageReadme.md

 ## Package Content:
--	The Controller board 1 pcs
+-	The Controller board in Ivory plastic enclosure 1 pcs